 When you use our data on bilateral exchange rate regimes, please acknowledge the following paper as the data source:

-Philipp Harms & Jakub Knaze, 2018.
-"Bilateral De-Jure Exchange Rate Regimes and Foreign Direct Investment: A Gravity Analysis," Working Papers 1808, Gutenberg School of Management and Economics, Johannes Gutenberg-Universität Mainz.
+Harms, Philipp and Jakub Knaze (2021): “Bilateral De-Jure Exchange Rate Regimes and Foreign Direct Investment: A Gravity Analysis”, Journal of International Money and Finance 117, 102438.

 We are not responsible for the results of any estimation that uses the data.
 The data on bilateral de-jure exchange rate regimes is based on the information reported in the IMF's Annual Report on Exchange Arrangements and Exchange Restrictions (AREAER).
 The data on bilateral de-facto exchange rate regimes are based on information kindly provided by Ethan Ilzetzki and described in: Ilzetzki, E., Reinhart, C. M., and Rogoff, K. S. (2019): Exchange arrangements entering the 21st century: Which anchor will hold?
 Quarterly Journal of Economics, 134(2):599-646.
 (See this link for an updated description of the Ilzetzki et al. dataset.)